Hashtag Web3 Logo

 Concerns:

-Artificial Scarcity: Burning without fundamentals just creates artificial scarcity.
-Doesn't improve underlying project.
+• Artificial Scarcity: Burning without fundamentals creates artificial scarcity.
+It does not improve the underlying project.

-Accounting: Burning tokens vs paying shareholders is economically similar but psychologically different.
+• Accounting: Burning tokens versus paying shareholders is economically similar but psychologically different.

-Signaling Risk: If project needs to burn tokens to increase price, might indicate weak fundamentals.
+• Signaling Risk: If a project needs to burn tokens to increase price, it might indicate weak fundamentals.

-Burning is tool; outcomes depend on context and fundamentals.
+Burning is a tool; outcomes depend on context and fundamentals.

 Career Opportunities